guzmonne/dynamodb-graph/README.md

   });
 ```

-Looking at the last two examples you can see that, even though they return the same information, the first one is a much better option.
+Looking at the last two examples you can see that, even though they return the same information, the first one is a much better option for this usecase.
 The scanned items on the second example could be much higher than the ones on the first one.

 #### GSIK handling

 In order to control the `GSIK` being queried, you can provide a `gsik` object.
-This object must contain some of this keys:
+This object must contain some of these keys:

 * `startGSIK`: Start value of the `GSIK`.
 Equals 0 by default.
 * `endGSIK`: End value of the `GSIK`.
 Equals `maxGSIK - 1` by default. **Must be larger than `startGSIK`**.